SS Great Western: Development and design

-In 1836, Isambard Brunel, his friend Thomas Guppy and a group of Bristol investors formed the Great Western Steamship Company to build a line of steamships for the Bristol-New York route.
+In 1836, Isambard Kingdom Brunel, his friend Thomas Guppy and a group of Bristol investors formed the Great Western Steamship Company to build a line of steamships for the Bristol–New York route.
 The idea of regular scheduled transatlantic service was under discussion by several groups and the rival British and American Steam Navigation Company was established at the same time.
 Great Western's design sparked controversy from critics that contended that she was too big.
 The principle that Brunel understood was that the carrying capacity of a ship increases as the cube of its dimensions, whilst the water resistance only increases as the square of its dimensions.
 This meant that large ships were more fuel efficient, something very important for long voyages across the Atlantic.

 Great Western was an iron-strapped, wooden, side-wheel paddle steamer, with four masts to hoist the auxiliary sails.
 The sails were not just to provide auxiliary propulsion, but also were used in rough seas to keep the ship on an even keel and ensure that both paddle wheels remained in the water, driving the ship in a straight line.
-The hull was built of oak (one source says Dantzic pine) by traditional methods.
+The hull was built of oak (one source says Dantzic pine, presumably meaning Baltic pine from Danzig) by traditional methods.
 She was the largest steamship for one year, until the British and American's British Queen went into service.
-Built at the shipyard of Patterson & Mercer in Bristol, Great Western was launched on 19 July 1837 and then sailed to London, where she was fitted with two side-lever steam engines from the firm of Maudslay, Sons and Field, producing 750 indicated horsepower between them.
+Built at the shipyard of Patterson & Mercer in Bristol, England, Great Western was launched on 19 July 1837.
+During the launch, a shipwright was killed when a large bulk of timber fell on him, fracturing his skull.
+After her launch, Great Western sailed to London, where she was fitted with two side-lever steam engines from the firm of Maudslay, Sons and Field, producing 750 indicated horsepower between them.
+Towards the end of 1837 Lieutenant James Hosken was appointed commander of the new vessel and in March 1838 the first advertisements of sailings were made.

 Service history

+The first trial of the Great Western took place on 24 March 1838, attracting a vast audience with visits by the nobility on the ship's return.

-On 31 March 1838, Great Western sailed for Avonmouth (Bristol) to start her maiden voyage to New York.
+On 31 March, Great Western sailed for Avonmouth (Bristol) to start her maiden voyage to New York.
 Before reaching Avonmouth, a fire broke out in the engine room.
 During the confusion Brunel fell 20 ft, and was injured.
 The fire was extinguished, and the damage to the ship was minimal, but Brunel had to be put ashore at Canvey Island.
-As a result of the accident, more than 50 passengers cancelled their bookings for the Bristol-New York voyage and when Great Western finally departed Avonmouth, only 7 passengers were aboard.
+As a result of the accident, more than 50 passengers cancelled their bookings for the Bristol-New York voyage and when Great Western finally departed Avonmouth, only seven passengers were aboard.